Learn step by step how to make a smoked ribeye roast on ANY grill or smoker!

 Don't remove the strings before cooking!

-These strings are holding the bones in place and you want to keep everything held together while it is cooking.
+If you are cooking s bone-in ribeye roast, these strings are holding the bones in place and you want to keep everything held together while it is cooking.

 When it comes to an expensive, top of the line cut of meat like a prime rib, or ribeye roast, you want to keep the seasonings simple and let the meat shine through.